 Back to Gallery

 Colourful flowerbeds, distinctive architecture and a collection of beautiful sculptures – opened in 1948, these are the defining features of York Cemetery.
-It’s also home to historic Michael Shepard House, built in the early 1850s, which has been officially recognized by the North York Historical Board.
+It’s also home to historic Michael Shepard House, built in the early 1850s, which has been officially recognised by the North York Historical Board.

 In order to meet the diverse cultural needs of the surrounding communities, York’s staff members speak a number of different languages.